Kennert007/Hitman-2-SA-AutoSplitter/README.md

 ● "Any% Start" option starts the timer when loading into The Gontranno Sanctuary (unchecked by default)

-● "Game Time" removes loading times when switched to Game Time comparison in livesplit (unchecked by default)
+● "Game Time" option removes loading times when switched to Game Time comparison in livesplit (unchecked by default)